Hope: Major empirical findings

 Hope is a powerful protector against chronic or life-threatening illnesses.
-A person’s hope (even when facing an illness that will likely end their life) can be helpful by finding joy or comfort.
-It can be created and focused on achieving life goals, such as meeting grandchildren or attending a child’s wedding.
+A person's hope (even when facing an illness that will likely end their life) can be helpful by finding joy or comfort.
+It can be created and focused on achieving life goals, such as meeting grandchildren or attending a child's wedding.
 Hope can be an opportunity for us to process and go through events, that can be traumatic.
 A setback in life, an accident, or our own final months of living can be times when hope is comfort and serves as a pathway from one stage to the next.

+Hope is a powerful emotion that drives us to keep working and moving forward.
+It gives us the power to survive.
+In a study conducted by Harvard, Curt Richter experimented with 12 wild rats and 12 domesticated rats.
+The wild rats, known for their great swimming abilities, survived for only about two minutes when placed in a glass container of water with no way of escape.
+In contrast, the domesticated rats survived for days.
+Curt attributed this difference to hope.
+The domesticated rats hoped to be saved from drowning, but the wild rats had no such hope, as they had never experienced rescue.

+Curt decided to run another experiment with 12 wild rats.
+He placed them in water, and when they were about to drown, he took them out and held them briefly, creating an experience of hope.
+He then returned the rats to the water to observe how long they would tread water.
+Remarkably, they survived just as long as the domesticated rats—about 60 hours.
+With hope, the rats went from surviving for 2 minutes to treading water for 60 hours.

+Hope is a powerful emotion.
+It drives us to move faster, further, and longer than we thought possible.
+But for hope to thrive, it must be anchored in something more powerful than ourselves.
+The rats had hope that a saving hand would come and lift them out of the water.

 Applications

 The inclusion of hope in treatment programs has potential in both physical and mental health settings.
 Hope as a mechanism for improved treatment has been studied in the contexts of PTSD, chronic physical illness, and terminal illness, among other disorders and ailments.
 Within mental health practice, clinicians have suggested using hope interventions as a supplement to more traditional cognitive behavioral therapies.
 In terms of support for physical illness, research suggests that hope can encourage the release of endorphins and enkephalins, which help to block pain.